by Christine Green | Apr 16, 2026 | Awareness, Consciousness

 Be gentle.
 Practice compassion.
 Having compassion for ourselves and others opens us to love and be loved.
 Compassion awakens love in us.
 Love is the healing power beyond judgment and blame.
 There is always a choice.

 Practice visualizing what you want rather than what you don’t want.
 Ask each day “What is mine to do to make the world a better place?”
 Release judgment and anger and send love instead.
-When we send love we raise the vibration for everyone.
+Sending love raises the vibration for everyone.

 Speak prayers of faith and hope and gratitude.
-Speak this attunement aloud whenever you are feeling separate, angry, or judgmental.
+Speak this attunement from Paul Selig aloud whenever you are feeling separate, angry, or judgmental.
 Speak it aloud for yourself when you are feeling fearful.

 I am Love through the One I see before me.